Automating Computational Design with Generative AI: Methodologies for Generative Design

-In previous work \cite{ec3} it was shown that one of the main reasons why diffusion models struggle with floor plans is the missing semantic understanding of the elements in the image.
+To further improve the fine-tuning of the diffusion models, we propose a new visual encoding approach of semantic information in floor plans.
+Our experiments will show that one of the main reasons why diffusion models struggle with floor plans is the missing semantic understanding of the elements in the image.
 While a diffusion model may learn that the term "floor plan" is correlated to rectangular lines, it does not really understand that these lines are walls enclosing rooms.
 The moment we add more symbols to the image like doors, windows, furniture or assets, the model will struggle understanding the meaning of these symbols and mix them up as visible in Fig.\ \ref{fig:example_floor_plan}.
-The question is: Can make it easier for the diffusion model to learn these semantics?
+The question is: Can we make it easier for the diffusion model to learn these semantics?